Meet Our Rabbis

 In addition to being extremely proud that TBS has the best retention rate post-Bar Mitzvah than any congregation in America, Rabbi Perlin is also proud of the fact that B’nai Shalom has sent many students to become rabbis in the past 15 years.
 Since, 2002, seven B’nai Shalom members have gone to Hebrew Union College (HUC).

 Rabbi Perlin received the Jewish Women International’s 2012 Women To Watch award.
 In February of 2013, she was inducted onto the Board of Governors of HUC’s Jewish Institute of Religion.
 TBS is proud that Rabbi Perlin was named by The Forward newspaper in 2013 as one of “America’s Most Inspiring Rabbis.”
 The Forward’s article profiles the rabbis who are shaping 21st century Judaism.

 Above all, Rabbi Perlin is a devoted wife, mother, and grandmother.
 She has been happily married to her husband Gary for 41 years.
 The Perlins are committed to social justice and philanthropy in the Washington area and worldwide.
 Rabbi Perlin’s favorite title of “Savta” (grandmother, in Hebrew) to Micah, Goldie, Miriam, Shia, Ella, and Judah.

-In her spare time, Rabbi Perlin is an avid reader of mysteries, enjoys cooking and entertaining, has a passion for home design and collecting vintage Art Deco, loves science and space exploration, and frequently travels the world, traveling 35,000 miles around the globe in both hemispheres last summer, and recently exploring French Polynesia during her winter sabbatical.
+In her spare time, Rabbi Perlin is an avid reader of mysteries, enjoys cooking and entertaining, has a passion for home design and collecting vintage Art Deco, loves science and space exploration, and frequently travels the world, traveling 35,000 miles around the globe in both hemispheres last summer, and recently explored French Polynesia.